STARTBODY

 How I Constructed My First ESL Lesson Plan - TEFL Blog

 Wed, 01 May 2019 Mark Crocker Alumni Experiences Teaching Ideas How I Constructed My First ESL Lesson Plan When I had to design my first lesson plan I wanted it to be as coherent as possible as the purpose of every lesson plan is to guide the teacher in organizing her material and herself for the purpose of helping the students to attain the intended learning outcomes.
 When planning lessons, we need to think carefully about what stages a lesson will go through and how we will get from one stage to another.
 In this plan I stuck to the ESA (Engage, Study, Activate) Method that I learned about during my TEFL certification course.
-This post was written by our TEFL certification graduate Cengiz K. The Engage Stage of the Lesson To start the lesson, I use a picture of Ainsley Harriot who...
+Table of Contents The Engage Stage of the Lesson The Study Stage of the Lesson The Activate Stage of the Lesson Are you ready to teach English abroad?
+Related...
 [Read more]

 Register now & get certified to teach english abroad!